-|Multi-center Orthopaedic Outcomes Network (MOON KNEE) ACL Study This multi-year study gathers data on the knee before, during, and after ACL reconstruction in order to determine what factors may help or hinder the success of an ACL reconstruction.
-If you have been diagnosed with an ACL tear and if you are planning on having an ACL reconstruction then you might be eligible to participate in this study.
-Please contact Isac Kunnath at 614-293-2410 for more information and to see if you qualify.
+|Multi-center Orthopaedic Outcomes Network (MOON) ACL Study||This multi-year study gathers data on the knee before, during and after ACL reconstruction in order to determine what factors may help or hinder the success of an ACL reconstruction.
+If you have been diagnosed with an ACL tear and are planning on having an ACL reconstruction, you may be eligible to participate.||Isac Kunnath 614-293-2410|

 |Joint Health Assessment Study||Degenerative disease of the knee joint is an increasingly common condition.
-Cases of advanced joint degeneration lead to significant disability and often requires invasive, expensive treatments.
-This study is being done to look at normal and injured knees of patients in different age groups and sexes to determine the value of certain pictures taken by a Magnetic Resonance Image (MRI) machine.||Isac Kunnath 614-293-2410|
+Cases of advanced joint degeneration lead to significant disability and often require invasive, expensive treatments.
+This study evaluates normal and injured knees of patients in different age groups and sexes to determine the value of certain pictures taken by a Magnetic Resonance Image (MRI) machine.||Isac Kunnath 614-293-2410|

 |Functional and Biomechanical Adaptations of Athletes with Femoral Acetabular Impingement (FAI)||The purpose of this study is to determine the factors related to a successful recovery and return to sports after hip surgery.
-If you have been diagnosed with FAI (hip impingement), are between the ages of 14 to 50 and participate in cutting, jumping, pivoting, or lateral movement activities for at least 50 hours a year, we would like you to be part of a study to test your biomechanics.
+We are enrolling both injured (diangosed with FAI (hip impingement) and un-injured athletes that are between the ages of 14 to 50 and participate in cutting, jumping, pivoting, or lateral movement activities for at least 50 hours a year, we would like you to be part of a study to test your biomechanics.
 We will do so through 3D motion analysis in our Movement Analysis and Performance Lab.
-The data we collect from you will be compared to the data we collect from athletes Please contact Katie Cenkus at 614-293-2064|
+The data we collect from you will be compared to the data we collect from uninjured athletes.||Katie Cenkus 614-293-2064|

 There are a number of clinical trials underway that address treatment of asthma.
 They are currently recruiting participants for a study of Soy and Asthma and whether treatment of sinus problems reduces asthma.